Each Keboola Connection standard project has two kinds of limits:

 Business limits are set in your contract and define the business usage of our platform.
 This can be seen as the size of your project.
 Exceeding them will earn you a call from us and a possible contract update conversation.

 Platform limits represent what our platform is technically capable of.
 Reaching or exceeding these limits is either technically impossible, or it carries a risk of degraded performance.

 Note: These limits apply to standard Keboola Connection projects.
 The limits for pay-as-you-go projects might differ.

 Business limits are set for each project upon entering into the subscription.
 You can find them under Users & Settings in the Limits tab:

 All business limits are soft limits.
 Exceeding them will not cause the project to be restricted.
 However, if you substantially and constantly exceed the limits, you will be contacted by us with a project upgrade suggestion because you are using more than you have paid for.
 You can also request an upgrade by clicking the Request Increase button creating a support ticket.

 Business limits vary based on your contract (refer to it to see which ones apply in your case):

 Project Power is proportional to the sum of the amount of data consumed (exported from Storage) and produced (imported to Storage) by each component.
 This means that it does not matter how much data an extractor downloads from the source system.
-What is important is how much data it produces (imports) into your storage.
+What is important is how much data it produces (imports) into your storage (i.e., when an extractor downloads 1GB of raw data and imports only 200MB of data into a Storage table, the 200MB is counted in Project Power).
 Therefore we are counting only the data that matters to you.